Chets2015/Object-Detection/README.md

 # Object-Detection
-This is project can detected Object from Video using Tensorflow Object detection API.
+This project can detected Object from Video using Tensorflow Object detection API.